devprincess/djangoRESTFramework_Tutorial/README.md

 # Django REST framework project: Contact list

-CRUD for a Contact list
+CRUD application for a Contact list.

 ## Setup to run the application